DecisiveAI/staging-mdai-docs-v2/content/quickstart/install.md

 ## Success

-Now that MDAI is running, we can go on to [generate log data](pipelines).
+If you used the automated installation, skip ahead to [Set Up a Dashboard](dashboard).

+For the manual installation, next you'll [generate log data](pipelines).